BEST BUSINESS LITIGATION ATTORNEY IRVINE, CA

 I currently prosecute or defend intellectual property rights and related claims involving unfair business practices.
 I have represented hundreds of clients in disputes involving trademark and copyright infringement, cybersquatting (domain name disputes), invasion of privacy, misappropriation of trade secrets, securities and investment fraud, libel and defamation, and other business torts.

 Several of my cases were appealed, resulting published opinions.
-These cases include my representation of Leslie Kelly, a nature photographer.
-The case tested the limits of the fair use defense under the Copyright Act for Internet search engines that crawled the Web and displayed both thumbnail and full-size images of copyrighted material.
+One of those cases included Leslie Kelly, a nature photographer.
+The Kelly case tested the limits of the fair use defense under the Copyright Act for Internet search engines that crawled the Web and displayed both thumbnail and full-size images of copyrighted material.
 Kelly v.
 Arriba Soft Corp., 77 F.Supp.2d 1116, aff’d in part, 336 F.3d 811 (9th Cir.
 2003).

-I was also one of the first attorneys to file suit to decide whether online gamers own the virtual goods they create.
+I was also one of the first attorneys to file a lawsuit over whether online gamers own the virtual goods they create.
 Blacksnow Interactive vs. Mythic Entertainment, Case No. 02–CV–00112-GLT (C.D.
 Cal.
 2002).

 I have published a number of articles on intellectual property, such as: Copyright Protection on the Internet, Association of Business Trial Lawyers (September 2000 Newsletter); Peer-to-Peer Technology, Intellectual Property Today (June 2001; Vol. 8, No. 6); U.S. e-tailers Find Implementing E-SIGN Difficult, World e-Business Law Report (August 28, 2001); Ninth Circuit Rules That Displaying Full-Size Images on Web Site Constitutes Violation of U.S. Copyright Laws, New Matter, State Bar of California IP Section (Spring 2002; Vol. 27, No. 1); Copyright/Internet Law Updates, Arter & Hadden, LLP (2002-2003).